 When and where professional athletes have the right to voice their political opinions became an issue following comments by President Donald Trump aimed at players in the NFL.
+History professor Adrian Burgos Jr. focuses his research on the history of U.S. sports, specifically as it relates to minority participation in sports, with books on the history of Latinos in professional baseball.

 Adrian Burgos, Jr